What is an Extraction Worker?

 What is the workplace of an Extraction Worker like?

-Extraction workers commonly work in oil fields, coal mines and other outdoor locals.
-These environments may be sweltering in the summer and freezing in wintertime.
+Most extraction workers spend the bulk of their work hours outside, often in very remote and inhospitable locations such as ocean floors, oil fields, coal mines, deserts, and mountain peaks.
+Some of these environments may be sweltering in the summer and freezing in wintertime.

 Extraction Workers are also known as: